 In general, when seeing an orthopedist, they will:

 - Treat your injury with a variety of medication, exercise, surgery or some combination of those

 - Assist in Rehabilitation by recommending exercises or physical therapy to restore movement, strength and function to the patient

 - Inform the patient with treatment plans to prevent further injury and slow the progression of diseases

 Usually, an orthopedist can devote as much as 50 percent of their practice to non-surgical or conservative management of injuries or disease and the other 50 percent to surgical management.
 Patients may require surgery to restore lost function resulting from injury or disease of the bones, joints, muscles, tendons, ligaments, nerves or skin.

 Orthopedists also work closely with other healthcare professionals and often serve as consultants to other physicians.
 Orthopedists sit on teams that can manage complex, multi-system traumas, and often play important roles in the organization and delivery of emergency injury care.

-While most orthopedists practice general orthopedics, some specialize in treating a specific area of the body such as the foot, hand, shoulder, spine, hip, knee, and others in pediatrics, trauma or sports medicine.
+While most orthopedists practice general orthopedics, some specialize in treating a specific area of the body such as the foot, hand, elbow, shoulder, spine, hip, knee, and others in pediatrics, trauma or sports medicine.
 Some orthopedists may specialize in multiple areas.

 Orthopedic patients benefit from many technological advances such as joint replacement, and arthroscopy that allows a surgeon to examine the inside of a joint without needing to surgically expose it.
 But your visit will start with a personal interview and a physical examination.
 Your Doctor may follow up by ordering diagnostic tests such as blood tests, X-rays, or others.